crcn/tandem-old/packages/front-end/README.md

 IMMEDIATE:

-- respect the position when dropping to new parent
+- measurement tooling
+- alow for only grouped elements to be selected - prohibit selecting all elements
 - resizing relative to parent
   - resize based on NWES parts
-- measurement tooling
 - multi-select items
 - boundaries around selected nodes -- cannot be related
-- grouping tool
-- fix element position
-- paste into selected component
-- styles pane
-- cannot re-organize children within slot
-- everything is a slot?
-- bugs
-  - only select ONE inserted element

 - components
   - dropdown